crustio/crust-sworker/README.md

 ## Preparation work
 - Hardware requirements:

-  CPU must contain SGX module, and make sure the SGX function is turned on in the bios
+  CPU must contain **SGX module**, and make sure the SGX function is turned on in the bios, please click [this page](https://github.com/crustio/crust/wiki/Check-TEE-supportive) to check if your machine supports SGX

 - Operating system requirements:

-  Unbantu 16.04
+  Ubuntu 16.04

+- Other configurations

+  - **Secure Boot** in BIOS needs to be turned off
+  - Need use ordinary account, **cannot support root account**

 ## Dependent library and project
 - [Intel SGX](https://software.intel.com/en-us/sgx)